 Daniel was not someone who gave much thought to the environment, until a woman brought him to a Wetlands benefit, and his eyes were opened to the extent of the dangers the Earth was facing.
-It isn't until he joins protests in Eugene, OR. and in particular the WTO protests in Seattle that McGowan becomes truly radicalized.
+It isn't until he joins protests in Eugene, Oregon and in particular the WTO protests in Seattle that McGowan becomes truly radicalized.

-In fact, the film is excellent in interviewing the owners of the Superior Lumber Company where they get to talk about the fire that caused damage, not just to their property but to their sense of security.
+In fact, the film does well in interviewing the owners of the Superior Lumber Company where they get to talk about the fire that caused damage, not just to their property but to their sense of security.
 We also get to hear from the detectives, whom we see as professionals who are not against the environment but are not amused by the ELF's actions.

 If A Tree Falls is the first true documentary I've seen in a long time.
 Unlike other films that bear the name 'documentary', the film presents the story of the ELF and of McGowan without trying to show one side or the other as either good or bad.
 In short, we get to focus on how a basically good guy like McGowan got mixed up with the group.
 McGowan himself appears often in If A Tree Falls, and he comes across as a very sincere, even pleasant person, nowhere near the raving lunatic one might expect an environmentalist to be.

 In fact, If A Tree Falls could be accused of taking sides, it would be about whether labeling McGowan or any of the ELF as 'terrorists' on the same level as Al-Qaeda is appropriate.
-The ELF went out of its way to never set arsons where people could be harmed or killed, and McGowan was in the majority of the ELF who were dead-set against targeting people, which some now wanted to do in order to protect Mother Gaia.
+The ELF went out of its way to never set arson where people could be harmed or killed, and McGowan was in the majority of the ELF who were dead-set against targeting people, which some now wanted to do in order to protect Mother Gaia.
 It all seems so unfair to have this plump, pleasant, sincere individual labelled a terrorist, and perhaps this is as close to taking sides If A Tree Falls ever gets.

 Dan McGowan is neither to be commended for committing acts of arson nor vilified for being passionate.
 In the end, you understand his motives but don't approve of his actions.
 You feel for him but you also see he did harm to both the movement he worked for and to others who were doing him no harm.